abadid/cmsc424-spring2018/project4/README.md

 | 7 | 16|

-Let us say that we want to check if X and Y have a fuzzy functional dependency between each other (Y is fuzzy functionally dependent on X (X->Y)).
+We want to check if X and Y have a fuzzy functional dependency between each other (Y is fuzzy functionally dependent on X, which we will notate as: X ~->Y).

 Further, let us define R<sub>DUP</sub>, while considering X->Y, as the relation obtained from R that *only* retains all duplicates defined on the first attribute (X).
-We define duplicates in two ways in the context of X->Y:
+We define duplicates in two ways in the context of X~->Y:

 1. x appears multiple times with the same y : e.g. x=3 (3,3)
 2. x appears multiple times with different y's : e.g. x=1 (1,2),(1,3),(1,4), x=2 (2,3),(2,3),(2,4)